 When middle managers manage frontline managers on the records performance of their team, frontline managers teams keep records.

 When senior executives manage middle managers on the records performance of their frontline teams, the whole organisation underneath them keep records.

-This makes the ability to persuade senior executives a critical skill. that they need to take records seriously.
+This makes the ability to persuade senior executives to take records seriously a critical skill.

 In Government in particular, single managers can derail whole records programs – and the same goes for digital initiatives.
 If you’ve been around long enough, you’ve seen this in action.

 I’ve seen one side of an organisation move to electronic records and another side stay on paper – because one senior executive liked their EA to print documents for them, and liked signing ceremonies on Friday mornings.